jsvc614/finax/README.md

 ## 📋 Brief Description

-Finax is a robust backend financial application built with Spring Boot 4.0.2.
+Finax is a backend application built with Spring Boot 4.0.0.
 It provides a secure REST API for todo/task management with JWT-based authentication, rate limiting, and database migrations using Flyway.

 The application demonstrates enterprise-grade practices including:
 - Secure JWT token-based authentication